DanielCr2020/Wordle/README.md

 # Wordle
-Simple, functional Wordle clode made in Python
+Simple, functional Wordle clone made in Python

 Wordle clone in python that reads from a file a list of words and picks a random one.